All files / server/services serial-output-batcher.ts

 export class SerialOutputBatcher {

-private config: Required<SerialOutputBatcherConfig>;
+private readonly config: Required<SerialOutputBatcherConfig>;

 private tickTimer: NodeJS.Timeout | null = null;